Local Service Overview

 - A passing of accounts application

-Dependants’ support claims
+Dependants’ support claims in Brockville

 Ontario law also allows certain family members to seek adequate support from the estate in appropriate cases, even where the will says otherwise.
 Because estate disputes are subject to limitation periods and can escalate quickly, early advice is often important.